cbkarki/academic-portfolio/about.md

 The loop from application to innovation and back to the start is the main mechainsm of my work.

 ## Data Analytics in Action
 Beyound my academic research, I also apply my data skills in a professional setting as a Doctoral Assistant at UTEP's Graduate School.
-My role involves turning raw institutional data into clear, actionable insights via visualization and reportiong for university leaders.
+My role involves turning raw institutional data into clear, actionable insights via visualization and reporting for university leaders.

-Using a combination of R for automation, Excel for detailed analysis, and Power BI for visualization, I design and build interactive dashboards that track key student success metrics like enrollment trends, graduation rates, and time to degree.
+Using a combination of **R** for automation, **Excel** for detailed analysis, and **Power BI** for visualization, I design and build interactive dashboards that track key student success metrics like enrollment trends, graduation rates, and time to degree.
 One of my key projects involved automating data processing workflows, which imporved the efficiency of our reporting by over 70%.
 This work helps provide the Graduate School Dean and other leaders with the  timely data they need to make informed decisions.

 ## My data Science Process
 For me, data science isn't just about the final model, it's about the entire journy, I am passionate about every step of the data pipeline:

 Form the initial challenge of collecting and wrangling raw data, to careful process of cleaning and exploring it to find hidden patterns.
-From there, I enjoy building and fine-tuning a powerful machine learning model, and finally, creating clear, compelling visualizations that bring hte insights, so I invite you to visit my Projects pege to see my latest work.
+From there, I enjoy building and fine-tuning a powerful machine learning model, and finally, creating clear, compelling visualizations that bring the insights.
+So, I invite you to visit my Projects page to see my latest work.

 ## Intersted in collaborating or learning more?
 Feel free to explore my  [Publications](https://scholar.google.com/citations?user=_iJLDyIAAAAJ&hl=en) connect with me on [LinkedIn](https://www.linkedin.com/in/chitra-karki-180351171/) or get in touch via [Email](mailto:cbkarki@miners.utep.edu)